• Skip to primary navigation

 What kind of oil works best in sourdough waffles?

-A light tasting cooking oil works best for sourdough waffles.
+A light tasting cooking oil works best for our sourdough waffle recipe.
 Something like vegetable oil, canola oil, coconut oil, or avocado oil.
 Try to avoid oils that leave a heavy aftertaste or alter the taste of food.

 Can you freeze sourdough waffles?